-For you, enough may be the amount required to fund a comfortable retirement, fund a college expense, or buy a second home.
+For you, enough may be the amount required to fund a comfortable retirement, pay for college, or buy a second home.
 For others, enough may be the amount required to generate generational wealth or leave a large legacy behind.

 But once you have enough, is it worth taking the risk of losing it?
 Know your “enough,” and then act when your options allow you to achieve it.

-Financial Planning For Employee Stock Options
+Financial Planning for Employee Stock Options

 While there is likely no right answer for everyone, each strategy above has its own advantages and disadvantages that should be considered prior to pulling any one trigger.
 What makes a strategy the “right” one depends on the specifics of your unique situation.